kitnil/awesome/README.md

 - [awesome-spider](https://github.com/facert/awesome-spider) - 爬虫集合
 - [quick-SQL-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet) - A quick reminder of all SQL queries and examples on how to use them.
 - [pwc](https://github.com/zziz/pwc) - Papers with code.
 Sorted by stars.
 Updated weekly.
-- [free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [your-web-app-is-bloated](https://github.com/dominictarr/your-web-app-is-bloated) - measuring memory usage of popular webapps
 - [SteamOS](https://github.com/ValveSoftware/SteamOS) - SteamOS community tracker
 - [comp.lang.lisp-archive](https://github.com/noend2/comp.lang.lisp-archive) -